Flash Foxy Education Program

 • Connect with other climbers interested in top roping.

-Trad climbing 101
+Trad Climbing 101

-• Flash Foxy’s Trad Climbing 101 course equips climbers with the skills they need to explore the adventurous practice and spirit of traditional climbing whether you're new to the craft or trying to refine the skills you already have.
+Flash Foxy’s Trad Climbing 101 course equips climbers with the skills they need to explore the adventurous practice and spirit of traditional climbing whether you're new to the craft or trying to refine the skills you already have.
 We’ll cover the essentials like learning how to place stoppers and cams, and we’ll also have candid conversations about risk and how to manage it when the variables start to add up.
 We'll practice lead belay techniques on tube-style and assisted breaking belay devices, and finish up with the basics of building and cleaning anchors on bolts.
-Most of our course time will be spent working on skills with very little rock climbing, so come prepared to spend time hanging in your harness!

 • Must know how to belay someone on top rope.
 Participants have top-roped a minimum of ten climbs on at least three separate occasions (indoor or outdoors).
 Experience sport climbing (indoors or outdoors) and/or following trad climbs is helpful but not required.